-After payroll, software is typically a company’s second biggest expense.
-Finding ways to reduce their costs, therefore, sits high on every finance team’s agenda.
+After payroll, software is typically a company’s second-biggest expense.
+Finding ways to reduce software costs, therefore, sits high on every finance team’s agenda.

-What’s more, the costs associated with software purchasing are trending upwards: on average, companies are spending 17.9% more on subscriptions than they did a year ago.
+What’s more, the costs associated with software purchasing are trending upward: on average, companies spend 17.9% more on subscriptions than they did a year ago.
 Unsurprisingly, as costs rise, so does waste.
-In fact, data from Cledara shows that 27% of software spend is wasted on unused, forgotten, or duplicate subscriptions.
+In fact, data from Cledara shows that companies can waste up to 48% of their software spend, forgotten, or duplicate subscriptions.

 What is SaaS?

-Software as a Service (SaaS) refers to software programs you can access over the internet—from your HR tool to your accounting system.
-In the past, you had to purchase and install software on your computer.
+Software as a Service (SaaS) refers to software tools and platforms you can access on or offline—from your HR tool to your accounting system.
+In the past, you had to purchase and install physical software onto your computer.
 Today, using SaaS tools, you can easily access software remotely by paying a monthly or annual subscription.

-SaaS management is the practice of managing all these software applications in a company—ensuring that subscriptions are good value for money, and that login details are well-organized.
+SaaS management is the practice of managing all software applications used by your company—ensuring that subscriptions are good value for money and that login details are well-organized.

-The proliferation of SaaS tools has bred best practices to manage SaaS sprawl—the phenomenon where a company has so many subscriptions, that employees lose track of them.
+The proliferation of SaaS tools has led to widely adopted best practices to manage SaaS sprawl—a phenomenon where a company has so many subscriptions that employees lose track of them.

 Here’s a detailed rundown of the ways you can take control of your software spend.